Communicating Student Learning

 COMMUNICATING STUDENT LEARNING

 Student learning is complex endeavour where assessment and communication are part of the same process.
 We believe that student success depends in part upon the collaborative efforts of all those involved in the education of the child.
-Collaboration requires that teachers, students, and parents / guardians share a common understanding of what each student is expected to achieve through their educational experiences, as well as an understanding of where the student is in his/her learning.
+Collaboration requires that teachers, students, and parents/guardians share a common understanding of what each student is expected to achieve through their educational experiences, as well as an understanding of where the student is in their learning.
 This School Plan will outline how student learning is assessed and communicated.

 TOOLS FOR ASSESSMENT& EVALUATION